12 Reasons Why Red Log Plant is Dropping Leaves and their Solutions

 Feel the top 2-3 inches of soil with your fingers.
 If it feels dry, thoroughly water the Red Log Peperomia immediately until water comes out through the drainage holes.

-Thereafter, water the plant liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
-Water less in the cold season as growth is reduced at this time but do not allow the soil to dry out completely.
-Read more on how to water houseplants the correctly.
+Thereafter, water the plant when the top 2-3 inches of soil to dry out but do not allow the soil to dry out completely.

 2. Overwatering